Electives & Seminars

 Acceptance and Commitment Therapy Group (adult-focused)

 The ACT Group involves assessment and treatment of anxiety and depression using ACT-based principles for adults.
 Specific clinical activities include evaluating appropriateness for group, coordinating care with referring providers, leading of group sessions, and providing individualized skills coaching.
 Interns will have the opportunity to learn functional-based assessments and case conceptualization from the ACT framework.
 Previous experience with ACT is not required.
-Supervisor: Daniel Dickson, PhD.
+Supervisors: Daniel Dickson, PhD, and Binoy Shah, PhD.
+Location: WisPIC.

 ACT-Intensive Transdiagnostic Group (child-focused)